 - It is part of the North Downs Way long distance trail.

-How do you get to Box Hill?
+How to get to Box Hill

 If coming by car, it’s south from London, just outside the M25.
 The nearest big town is Dorking.
+The nearest villages are Westhumble and Mickleham.

 Do you have to pay to visit Box Hill?